-“A fluidity structure composed with symbols and breath.”
+A fluidity structure composed with symbols and breaths.

-We breathe to speak; language is a fundamental element of our civilization.
-When our societies evolve, language will transform bit by bit.
-From Quipu to Alphabet, humans invented methods for communication concerning their surroundings.
+We breathe to speak.
+Language is a fundamental component of our civilization.
+When our society evolves, language will transform gradually.
+From Quipu to Alphabet, humans invented methods for communication and recorded their conditions.